cncf/wg-serverless/whitepaper/README.md

 However, serverless technology is not a perfect fit for all cases and careful consideration should be given to when it is appropriate.Short-lived, event-driven processing is driving early adoption and use cases for businesses that expect a high rate of change with unpredictable capacity and infrastructure needs are emerging.
 See the [Additional References](#heading=h.nkn4basctyj) section for more reading material and insights into serverless computing.

 The CNCF Servleress Working Group, in partnership with [Redpoint Ventures](http://www.redpoint.com/), recently published a a [Serverless Landscape](https://docs.google.com/spreadsheets/d/10rSQ8rMhYDgf_ib3n6kfzwEuoE88qr0amUPRxKbwVCk/edit#gid=0).
-It illustrates some of the major erverless projects, tooling and services that are available in the ecosystem.
+It illustrates some of the major serverless projects, tooling and services that are available in the ecosystem.
 It is not intended to represent a comprehensive, fully inclusive serverless ecosystem, nor is it an endorsement, rather just an overview of the landscape..
 It is expected that owners of each will provide updates in an attempt to keep it up to date.

 # Next Steps for the CNCF